EXCITING OPPORTUNITIES FOR TECHNOLOGY STUDENTS AND TEACHERS

 - (Optional) Electronic storage device which contains photos or video footage of your invention or prototype in operation.

-1st, 2nd and 3rd Prize-winners in each of the K-2, 3-4, 5-6, 7-8, 9-10 and 11-12 age categories will be presented with certificates and they will receive their cash awards at our major Young Scientist Presentation Ceremony to be held at the McKinnon Building, University of Wollongong main campus on Wednesday 31st October starting at 6pm.
+1st, 2nd and 3rd Prize-winners in all age categories will be presented with certificates.
+Students will receive their cash awards at our major Young Scientist Presentation Ceremony to be held at the McKinnon Building, University of Wollongong main campus on Wednesday 1st November starting at 6pm.

 Students are to take their projects home with them at the conclusion of the Presentation Ceremony.

 Selected technology and engineering project winners will be invited to represent NSW by entering the national BHP Foundation Science and Engineering Awards.
 These nominated national NSW representative projects will then have until the middle of October to prepare a 3-5 minute video and a 1000 word report for the national BHPFSEA competition.